mpromonet/v4l2rtspserver/README.md

 ====================

 This is an streamer feed from :
- - an Video4Linux device that support H264, JPEG or VP8 capture.
+ - an Video4Linux device that support H264, HEVC, JPEG, VP8 or VP9 capture.
  - an ALSA device that support PCM S16_BE, S16_LE, S32_BE or S32_LE

 The RTSP server support :